jeffmcclure/lot/README.md

   * New early quest "Should old acquaintance be forgot..." to help players find all key NPCs in town

 ### Role Playing
-* New haggling/appraise system for all stores (makes use of Appraise skill and Persuade attribute)
+* New haggling/appraise system for all stores (makes use of Appraise skill and Charisma bonus modifier)
 * Some chests must now be picked open, and may not be bashed open (makes use of Lockpick skill)

 ## Roadmap / Future Enhancements